 When will California sports betting be legalized?

-Which online sports betting apps launch in California depends on whichever ballot initiative eventually passes, although the state could handle a dozen or more if allowed.
-DraftKings, FanDuel and BetMGM, among others, would almost certainly be among the first operators to launch in California if an online sports betting initiative passes.
+Which sports betting apps launch in California depends on whichever ballot initiative eventually passes.
+Realistically, the state could handle a dozen or more platforms if allowed.
+Caesars, FanDuel, BetMGM, bet365, DraftKings and other top sites would almost certainly be among the first operators to launch if a California online sports betting initiative passes.

 DraftKings Sportsbook

-California is home to more major professional sports teams than any other state in the country, each with a passionate fanbase.
-Here are the main options should legal betting of some type become available:
+California is home to more major professional sports teams than any other state in the country, each with a passionate fan base.
+Should legal sports betting become available, California residents could enjoy wagering on a wide variety of sports teams across multiple leagues, including NFL betting, NBA betting, MLB betting, and NHL betting.

 - Anaheim Ducks (NHL)